hono-mame/Hyperbolic-classifier/docs/implement_poincare.md

 - [x] Change the input format
   (hyper, hypo, label) -> (hyper, hypo) do negative sampling within the training loop.
-- [ ] Write a script to prepare input data specifically for Hyperbolic Embedding
+- [x] Write a script to prepare input data specifically for Hyperbolic Embedding
+- [x] generate negative samples for each positive sample

 ### Training
 - [x] Understand the implementation of training in Python & the original paper's logic